webtorrent/webtorrent/README.md

 web) we made some protocol changes.
 Therefore, a browser-based WebTorrent client can only connect to other clients that support WebTorrent (and WebRTC).

-We hope established torrent clients (uTorrent, Transmission, Vuze, etc.) will add support for WebTorrent (and WebRTC) so they can swarm with both normal *and* web peers.
+The WebTorrent node.js module will soon gain the ability to connect to web peers using WebRTC, making it the first "hybrid" client.
+We hope established torrent clients (uTorrent, Transmission, Vuze, etc.) will also add support for WebTorrent (and WebRTC) so they can connect to both normal *and* web peers.

 ![Network](img/network.png)